INDIVIDUAL HERBS

 1. It is traditionally considered the herbal equivalent of a battering ram.

-2. It is most often used in its defatted form and called Prepared Semen Croton Ba Dou Shuang.
+2. It is most often used in its defatted form and called Prepared Semen Crotonis Ba Dou Shuang.

-3. Croton Root, Ba Dou Gen, is a medium strength remedy, given for rheumatoid arthritis, hematoma, and snakebite.
+3. Croton Root, Ba Dou Gen, is a medium strength remedy, given for rheumatoid arthritis, hematomas, and snakebite.
 Dosage: 3-10g in decoction.